subhamghimire/code-editing-agent/README.md

 - 💡 **"Magic" is often just** good engineering

 ## 💭 A Final Thought

-This is truly what it takes to build a code-editing agent - just 300 lines of Python and three simple tools.

-While you could add more features like editor integration, better UI, or multi-agent support, the core magic lies in this simple implementation.
-The models are powerful enough that this basic setup can already do incredible things.

-Try it yourself - I promise you'll be surprised by how far you can go with just these fundamentals.
-That's what makes this moment in AI so exciting - the barrier to entry is lower than you think.
+As I've been learning and building this project, I've realized that the core of a code-editing agent isn't as complex as I initially thought.
+With just 300 lines of Python and three simple tools, you can create something powerful.
+While there's always room for more features—like editor integration, a better UI, or multi-agent support—I believe starting with these fundamentals has helped me understand the magic behind it all.

+I'm hopeful that by sharing this journey, others can learn and build upon these basics too.
+The barrier to entry is lower than you might think, and I'm excited to see where this can take us.

 ---